Sniper Utilization Survey

 If you have questions about the survey, or would like to add a report, please contact ASA, 863-385-7835, or contact your regional representative.

-UPDATE: The 2013 Edition of the Police Sniper Utilization Survey Report is now available for sale.
+UPDATE: The 2015 Edition of the Police Sniper Utilization Survey Report will be available in April.

 Requests will only be accepted from law enforcement, corrections or military personnel.